termstandard/colors/README.md

 [iTerm2](https://gitlab.com/gnachman/iterm2/issues/5294) all advertise
 truecolor support by placing `COLORTERM=truecolor` in the environment of the shell user's shell.
-This has been in VTE for a while, but is relatively new in Konsole and iTerm2 (you have to compile them yourself from the git source repo).
+This has been in VTE for a while, but is relatively new in Konsole and iTerm2 and has to be enabled at compile time (most packages do not, so you have to compile them yourself from the git source repo).

 The S-Lang library has a check that `$COLORTERM` contains either "truecolor" or "24bit" (case sensitive).